alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 The first rule is to **care about people over things**.
-Let me tell you a short story, as referred by a friend of mine.
+Let me tell you a short story, as told by a friend of mine.

 A female friend was visiting an American-Japanese girl in their family house.
 While she was there the mother of the family was cooking all their meals,